Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 The following was discovered as part of building this project:

-* The original package name 'com.example.spring-boot-app' is invalid and this project uses-'com.example.springbootapp' instead.
+* The original package name 'com.example.spring-boot-app' is invalid and this,project uses-'com.example.springbootapp' instead.

 # Getting Started --